martinberlin/cale-idf/README.md

 ![CALE Logo](/config-examples/assets/cale-idf.svg)

 Cale-idf is the official ESP-IDF firmware of our Web-Service [CALE.es](https://cale.es) and also the repository where the development of CalEPD epaper component takes place.
 The main class extends Adafruit GFX so this library has full geometric functions and also fonts including German/Spanish/French special characters support.
+On latest release, CalEPD has also support for FocalTech I2C touch panel, enabling you to make simple UX interfaces using small epaper displays.
+This is optional and can be enabled only when the Firmware requires touch.
 Please check the [Wiki](https://github.com/martinberlin/cale-idf/wiki) for latest news and to see what displays are supported.
-This will grow slowly and the Wiki is the perfect place to make updates that are not branch dependant.
+The Wiki is the perfect place to make updates that are not branch dependant so our documentation efforts will be focused there.
-CalEPD supports currently the most popular epaper sizes and two color models.
+CalEPD supports currently the most popular epaper sizes and four color models (4.2, 5.83 and 7.5 inches).

+- Use **refactor/oop** to try the latest features.
+Only after days or even weeks of testing, it will be merged in master, and eventually land in a new [CalEPD epaper component release](https://github.com/martinberlin/CalEPD)

+## Requesting for new models

 If your epaper model is not there just open an Issue and send us one epaper with the SPI interface.
 If we can make a working implementation and new C++ class then you can use it in your Firmware and we keep the eink as a payment for our effort.
 If we fail and cannot make a working implementation then it comes back to you at no cost.

+## CALE Firmware

 **CALE does only 3 things at the moment and is very easy to set up:**